 What is MTW (Multi Time Window)?

 Multi Time Window is Smaart's way of maximizing the frequency range that contains a useful number of data points.
-Historically, Fourier analysis made use of one FFT per measurement, which used a single size FFT, forcing the user to choose between options and weigh pros and cons.
+Historically, Fourier analysis has made use of one single-size FFT per measurement, forcing the user to weigh the pros and cons of each size.

 Potential Pitfalls of Single-Sized FFTs